-- Open the mainsheet clutch.
-If the mainsheet is wrapped on a winch, unwrap it carefully and loosen the mainsheet.
+- Carefully unwrap the mainsheet from the winch and loosen the mainsheet.

 - Wrap the outhaul once or twice on a cabin top winch.
 Keep a firm grip on the tail, but do not tuck it in the winch's line jaw.

 - Wrap the inhaul line on the other cabin top winch and tuck it in the line jaw.